Skip to main content

 Good Candidates for an Aly-Posterior Scar Brachioplasty:

-• Have stabilized their weight loss for at least 3 months.
-It is best for patients to know they can maintain a healthy weight before surgery.
+• Have stabilized their weight loss for at least three months, as it is best for patients to know they can maintain a healthy weight before surgery.

-• Have significant hanging excess skin of the upper arms.
-Ideally, the less fat that is left in the arm, the better the results.
+• Have significant hanging excess skin of the upper arms with minimal remaining fat—ideally, the less fat left in the arm, the better the results.

 Who Is Not a Good Candidate for Brachioplasty?